luanarium/bashtoys/README.md

 ## DISCLAIMER: These scripts are provided "AS IS" without warranty of any kind.
 The author assumes no responsibility for any consequences of their use.

+How do I add these scripts to my bashrc file?
+[Go to Nano Instructions](#add-the-code-with-nano)

 # Lastpath

 Gets the last absolute path used in the terminal and opens it in the default file manager.